Austria names German banker as Hypo Alpe Adria chairman

 The Austrian finance ministry said in a statement that Walter will take over after the publication of the bank’s 2013 results, which is due some time next month according to the bank’s website.

-Walter was chief executive at Dresdner Bank from 2003 to 2009, before insurer Allianz (ALVG.DE) sold the bank to Commerzbank (CBKG.DE).
+Walter was chief executive at Dresdner Bank from 2003 to 2009, before insurer Allianz sold the bank to Commerzbank.

 Austria put an end to uncertainty over Hypo’s future earlier this month when it ruled out the possibility of letting it go bust.
 Instead, the government will wind down the bank via a bad bank that will take on 18 billion euros of Hypo assets, but it will take months until the wind-down facility is set up.